prolic/HumusStreamResponseSender/README.md

 Usage of controller plugin
 --------------------------

-To return a stream response from a controller, you can use the stream plugin.
+The simplest way to stream a response from a controller, is the stream plugin.

     class IndexController extends AbstractActionController
     {